 Ideas for Expressing Emotions

-- You can use a teaching feeling game or a feelings game printable to help your young ones understand how and why they are feeling a certain way.
+- You can use a teaching feeling game, printable emotion cards, or a feelings game printable to help your young ones understand how and why they are feeling a certain way.

 - Use emotion cards pdf files to print and use to help identify feelings.